shmokmt/tf-docs-finder/README.md

 ## Terraform Provider

-At present, it only supports the resource block of the AWS provider（latest version）.
+At present, it only supports the resource block of the AWS provider & GitHub Provider（latest version）.